 Force Sensing Resistor (FSR) with Arduino.

-Force sensing resistor with Arduino
+Force Sensitive resistor with Arduino

 A Force Sensing Resistor acts as pressure sensor used in a number of devices like electronic drums, mobile phones, handheld gaming devices and many other applications.
 Although these sensors are easy to use and great for sensing pressure, they are not very accurate and cannot be used in weighing scales.
 In search applications we would consider using a load cell.